-Navy Vet Kristian Saucier Pardoned By Trump To Sue Barack Obama and James Comey
+Kristian Saucier, Navy Vet Pardoned By Trump, To Sue Barack Obama And James Comey

 On July 5, 2016, then FBI Director James Comey famously announced that he would not recommend criminal charges against Hillary Clinton even though he concluded that the former secretary of state and/or her staff “were extremely careless in their handling of very sensitive, highly classified information.”

 On May 31, the president announced that he was giving a full pardon to conservative author and filmmaker Dinesh D’Souza, an outspoken critic of Barack Obama and Hillary Clinton.
 The Obama administration prosecuted D’Souza for a relatively minor campaign finance violation that usually involves just a civil fine.
-After pleading guilty to one federal charge, D’Souza served eight months in a San Diego halfway house was on probation at the time of his pardon.
+After pleading guilty to one federal charge, D’Souza served eight months in a San Diego halfway house and was on probation at the time of his pardon.

 President Trump has indicated that he is considering pardoning domestic diva Martha Stewart and former Illinois Governor Rod Blagojevich, both Democrats.
 Several additional pardon applications may also be in the pipeline.